It’s well known that diet has the potential to positively impact Hashimoto’s thyroiditis.

 These products can then trigger an immune reaction and result in autoantibody production through a process known as molecular mimicry.

-Beyond this, we also know that inflammation in the gut can interfere with immune signaling, alter neurotransmitter levels, allow for inflammatory products to enter the bloodstream and so on.
+Beyond this, we also know that inflammation in the gut can interfere with immune signaling, alter neurotransmitter levels, allow inflammatory products to enter the bloodstream, and so on.

 With all of this in mind, if it were possible to target and fix many of these issues, would it help your autoimmune condition?

 The answer is probably yes, at least for the majority of you reading this and perhaps that is how the carnivore diet is helping.